castle-games/castle-tutorials/1/text.md

 ### Image editor (optional)

 Usually game elements are displayed using images.
 For example, if you're making a Pac-Man clone, you may want to draw an image for Pac-Man, one image for each kind of ghost, and so on.
-For this you will need an image editor.
+To create or edit such images you will need an image editor.
 Any editor that exports common file formats such as JPEG or PNG will do (PNG is recommended to to retain image quality).

 You can do without an image editor if you find pre-made images on the web, or if you want to just render abstract shapes such as circles and rectangles which you can do with pure code.